Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Numerical Experiments

-{We adopt the vertex coloring-based scheduling schemes used in \cite{xing20FL}.
-The optimal value \(F^\ast\) used for quantifying the empirical optimality gap is numerically obtained by the standard decentralized SGD (applying Algorithm \ref{alg:standard implementation} with \(\mc{C}=\mc{D}=\mv I\) for sufficiently large $T$), with the hyper parameters \(b>0\) and \(c>0\) for the learning rate \(\eta^{(t)}=\tfrac{b}{t+c}\), as well as the (constant) consensus step size \(\zeta_0\), optimized via grid search. {We consider $K=20$ devices with the connectivity graph modelled as a planar $5\times 4$ grid graph with torus wrapping or a chain graph.} All the other parameters for simulations are set as in Section \ref{subsec:Numerical Examples for Analysis of Digital Scheme} unless specified otherwise.
-As benchmarks, we consider decentralized learning with ideal communications, i.e., applying Algorithm \ref{alg:standard implementation} with \(\mc{C}^{(t)}=\mc{D}^{(t)}=\mv I\), as well as independent learning that carries out training based solely on local data with no communications among devices.
+{The optimal value \(F^\ast\) used for quantifying the empirical optimality gap is numerically obtained by the standard decentralized SGD (applying Algorithm \ref{alg:standard implementation} with \(\mc{C}=\mc{D}=\mv I\) for sufficiently large $T$), with the hyper parameters \(a>0\) for the learning rate \(\eta^{(t)}=\tfrac{3.25}{\mu}\tfrac{1}{t+a}\) and the (constant) consensus step size \(\zeta_0\in(0,1]\) optimized via grid search. {We consider $K=20$ devices with the connectivity graph modelled as a planar $5\times 4$ grid graph with torus wrapping or a chain graph.} All the other parameters for simulations are set as in Section \ref{subsec:Numerical Examples for Analysis of Digital Scheme} unless specified otherwise.
+As benchmarks, we consider decentralized learning with ideal communications, i.e., applying Algorithm \ref{alg:standard implementation} with \(\mc{C}^{(t)}=\mc{D}^{(t)}=\mv I\), as well as independent learning that carries out training based solely on local data with no communications among devices.\footnote{The source code implementing numerical experiments is available at \url{https://github.com/Fuzzy-Face/JSAC_FL}.}

 We start by studying the impact of the proposed adaptive consensus rate on the convergence for analog transmission.
 We recall that the analysis in Section \ref{sec:Convergence Analysis For Analog Transmission} has revealed that a consensus rate \(\zeta^{(t)}=\tfrac{\zeta_0}{\Myfrac{t}{1000}+1}\) is necessary in order to ensure convergence.
 In line with the analysis, Fig. \ref{fig:analog optimality gap for constant vs adaptive consensus rate} shows that the optimality gap with fixed consensus rates diverges as a function of the number of iteration $t$, while it converges with the proposed adaptive consensus rate.
-The figure also demonstrates the advantages brought by communications with respect to (w.r.t) local training with no communications.
+The figure also demonstrates the advantages brought by communications w.r.t local training with no communications.

 Next, we provide a performance comparison between digital and analog wireless implementations in terms of the analytical and the empirical upper bounds on the optimality gap.
 We plot the optimality gap normalized by its value evaluated at iteration $t=200$ and $t=0$ for the analytical and the empirical results, respectively. {For the empirical results, we set $\eta^{(t)}=\tfrac{3.25}{\mu}\tfrac{1}{t+200}$ for all schemes; $\zeta^{(t)}=0.001$ for the schemes of ideal, digital and no communication; and $\zeta^{(t)}=\tfrac{0.001}{\Myfrac{t}{d}+1}$ with $d=35355,\ 42045,\ 50000,\ 62872,\ \mbox{and}\ 74767$ for $N=500,\ 1000,\ 2000,\ 5000,\ \mbox{and}\ 10000$, respectively, for the analog implementation.} Fig. \ref{fig:digital vs analog} compares digital and analog implementations, benchmarked by ideal communication and no communication.
 The analytical bounds shown in Fig. \ref{subfig:comparison between upper bounds of digital and analog schemes} are in general agreement with the empirical results shown in Fig. \ref{subfig:comparison between empirical optimality gaps of digital and analog schemes}, demonstrating the practical relevance of the theory developed in this paper.
 In particular, the analysis correctly predicts the advantages of the analog implementation for sufficiently small number of channel uses $N$, and the marginal benefits of the digital implementation in the complementary regime of a large number of channel uses, e.g., when we have $N\ge 5000$.